-Restaurants entertainment venues and 40 shops line the Downtown Disney waterfront district.
+Restaurants entertainment venues and 40 shops line the Disney Springs waterfront district.
 Visit the largest Disney store on Earth (51 000 square feet!) enjoy a free concert or hit the water by renting a boat or riding the free water shuttle around Village Lake.

 Take in the sights of quaint Orlando on the Winter Park Scenic Boat Tour on Lake Osceola.
 Central Florida’s oldest community offers a history lesson during its hour-long guided cruises meandering through three lakes and narrow man-made canals.